Consistent Time-Homogeneous Modeling of SPX and VIX Derivatives: Definitions and Main Result

-Before addressing this consistency issue, it is first necessary to define the notion of inter-model consistency: \begin{definition}[Inter-Model Consistency] Assume that all SDEs have unique strong solutions.
-The SVM given by equations \eqref{eq:SVM_dS} and \eqref{eq:SVM_dX}, and the market model given by equation \eqref{eq:marketModel}, have inter-model consistent prices if the CMFs agree,
+It is first necessary to define this paper's meaning for consistency: \begin{definition}[Consistency] Assume there exists a unique strong solution for the SDE appearing in equation \eqref{eq:SVM_dX} of the SVM, and there also exists unique strong solutions for the SDEs for CMFS given by \eqref{eq:CMF_dF}.
+The SVM and the market model have consistent prices if the CMFs agree, that is, if